Cancer Council Australia

 Recent research has shown some Australians have been deliberately seeking sun exposure over summer because they are concerned about vitamin D deficiency.

-In response to potential confusion over mixed messages about the risks and benefits of sun exposure, a collaboration of Cancer Council Australia, the Australian and New Zealand Bone and Mineral Society, Osteoporosis Australia and the Australasian College of Dermatologists brought experts from around Australia to a roundtable in Melbourne in December, 2006, to review the latest evidence on vitamin D and develop this position statement.
+In response to potential confusion over mixed messages about the risks and benefits of sun exposure, a collaboration of Cancer Council Australia, the Australian and New Zealand Bone and Mineral Society, Osteoporosis Australia and the Australasian College of Dermatologists brought experts from around Australia to a roundtable in Melbourne in December 2006, to review the latest evidence on vitamin D and develop this position statement.

 The position statement explains the link between vitamin D and sunlight, summarises the health problems that can result from a vitamin D deficiency and outlines the risk factors for vitamin D deficiency.
 It touches on recent claims about links between sun exposure and the prevention of a range of chronic diseases.

-The statement also contains guidelines to tell Australians how much sun they need to avoid vitamin D deficiency and stay healthy without increasing their risk of skin cancer
+The statement also contains guidelines to tell Australians how much sun they need to avoid vitamin D deficiency and stay healthy without increasing their risk of skin cancer.

 Screening and early detection of skin cancer

-Sun protection and infants (0-12 months)
+Sun protection and babies (0-12 months)

 Babies’ delicate skin makes them particularly susceptible to sun damage.
 Current evidence suggests that childhood sun exposure makes an important contribution to the lifetime risk of skin cancer.